| Gas and oil pipelines residual life assessment based on modern methods of

 covering the entire diameter of a ?1420 mm pipe with application of the

+instrument-computer complex based on the metal magnetic memory method.
 For a pipe with the maximum diameter of 1420 mm the distance between the

 sensors, arranged along the perimeter, is 180 mm.
 According to the experience of